zmackie/zblog/content/posts/How-I-learned-how-to-learn-how-to-code.md

 ---
-title: "Warts and All: Why "learning how to learn" matters"
+title: "Warts and All: Why learning how to learn matters"
 draft: false
-date: 2020-05-07T23:35:01.000Z
+date: 2020-05-07T23:35:01

 ---

 ![en:User:Cburnett / CC BY-SA (http://creativecommons.org/licenses/by-sa/3.0/)](https://upload.wikimedia.org/wikipedia/commons/b/b0/Hamming%287%2C4%29.svg)

-I while ago, I was reading the [Turing Omnibus](https://blog.codinghorror.com/practicing-the-fundamentals-the-new-turing-omnibus/), doing some research into error correction, and
+A while ago, I was reading the [Turing Omnibus](https://blog.codinghorror.com/practicing-the-fundamentals-the-new-turing-omnibus/), doing some research into error correction, and
 I learned about [Hamming Codes](https://en.wikipedia.org/wiki/Hamming_code).
 I might have understood the concept at the time, but today, what I remember is the offhand comment my friend made about their creator, Richard Hamming.